-- 1. The City and the Organization agree that the term of this Agreement shall be from July 13, 2014 through June 30, 2017. - 2.
+- 1. The City and the Organization agree that the term of this Agreement shall be from July 1, 20192022, through June 30, 20225. - 2.
 Pursuant to the provisions of the City's Employee-Employer Organization Relations Resolution (1868-91) and applicable law, the City hereby acknowledges and recognizes the Organization as the certified representative of the employees in the following classifications:

-Administrative Assistant (Non-Confidential) Engineering Technician Environmental Compliance Coordinator Finance Technician I. II.
-III Government Accountant I and II Housing and Economic Development Coordinator Maintenance Worker I, II, III, IV Maintenance Worker - Lead Mechanic Office Assistant Planner Assistant and Associate Public Works Analyst Treatment Plant Operator I, II Treatment Plant Operator-in-Training Treatment Plant Operator Lead - Wastewater Treatment Plant Operator Lead - Water, Collection and Distribution
+Administrative Assistant (Non-Confidential)

+Assistant City Engineer

+Assistant Planner

+Associate Planner

+Code Enforcement Officer

+Engineering Technician

+Environmental Compliance Coordinator

+Finance Technician I, II, III

+Government Accountant I and II

+Grants Coordinator

+Maintenance Worker I-Janitor, II, III, IV

+Maintenance Worker - Lead

+Mechanic

+Operations Supervisor

+Assistant Planner

+Planning Technician

+Public Works Administrative Analyst

+Systems Technician

+Treatment Plant Operator I, II

+Treatment Plant Operator-in-Training

+Treatment Plant Operator Lead - Wastewater

+Treatment Plant Operator Lead - Water, Collection and Distribution
-The term "employee" or "employees" as used herein shall refer to employees employed by the City (excluding Temporary, Part Time, and/or Seasonal) as well as such classes of employees as may be added hereafter through the provisions of the City Employee-Employer Relations Resolution or applicable state law.

-- 3. If any article or section of this Agreement should be found invalid, unlawful or unenforceable by reason of any existing or subsequent enacted legislation or by judicial authority, all other articles and sections of this Agreement shall remain in full force and effect for the duration of this Agreement.
-In the event of invalidation of any article or section, the City and the Organization agree to meet within thirty days for the purpose of renegotiating said article or section. - 4.
-Any conflict between any article or section of this Agreement and any City or Departmental rule, regulation, ordinance, code, resolution, procedure or practice, existing as of the date of this Agreement or adopted thereafter, shall be resolved in favor of the provisions contained in this Agreement.
+- 3. The term "employee" or "employees" as used herein shall refer to employees employed by the City (excluding Temporary, Part Time, and/or Seasonal) as well as such classes of employees as may be added hereafter through the provisions of the City Employee-Employer Relations Resolution or applicable state law. - 4.
+If any article or section of this Agreement should be found invalid, unlawful or unenforceable by reason of any existing or subsequent enacted legislation or by judicial authority, all other articles and sections of this Agreement shall remain in full force and effect for the duration of this Agreement.
+In the event of invalidation of any article or section, the City and the Organization agree to meet within thirty days for the purpose of renegotiating said article or section.

-- 5. This Agreement sets forth the full and entire understanding of the parties regarding the matters set forth herein. - 6.
+- 5. Any conflict between any article or section of this Agreement and any City or Departmental rule, regulation, ordinance, code, resolution, procedure or practice, existing as of the date of this Agreement or adopted thereafter, shall be resolved in favor of the provisions contained in this Agreement.
+This Agreement sets forth the full and entire understanding of the parties regarding the matters set forth herein. - 6.
 Except as specifically otherwise provided herein, it is agreed and understood that each party hereto voluntarily and unqualifiedly waives its rights to and agrees that the other shall not be required to meet and confer with respect to any subject or matter covered herein or with respect to any other matters within the scope of meeting and conferring during the period of the term of this Agreement, except regarding the interpretation of this Agreement. - 7.
-The foregoing shall not preclude the parties hereto form meeting and conferring at any time with respect to any subject matter within the scope of meeting and conferring. - 8.
-It is recognized that the Employer-Employee Organization Relations Procedure adopted by Resolution No. 1868-91 on November 12, 1991, is the governing document as to the procedures for meeting and conferring in good faith with recognized employee organizations regarding matters that involve the wages, hours and other terms and conditions of employment. - 9.
-Any and all Departmental rules and regulations and employee rights, benefits, privileges and other terms and conditions of employment in effect through the duration of the previous Agreement and not expressly contradicted by this Agreement are hereby incorporated in this Agreement.
+The foregoing shall not preclude the parties hereto from meeting and conferring at any time with respect to any subject matter within the scope of meeting and conferring. - 8.
+It is recognized that the Employer-Employee Organization Relations Procedure adopted by Resolution No. 1868-91 on November 12, 1991, is the governing document as to the procedures for meeting and conferring in good faith with recognized employee organizations regarding matters that involve the wages, hours and other terms and conditions of employment.